pavinjosdev/zypperoni/README.md

 Zypperoni is intended to catch SIGINT (Ctrl+C) and properly cleanup.
 If for some reason it does not cleanup such as when receiving SIGTERM or SIGKILL, future operations should not be affected.
 Zypperoni keeps its working directory in `/tmp/zypperoni`, so a reboot would always cleanup.
-Should the worst happen and zypperoni somehow messes up, it's very simple to clear whatever it has done wrong by doing:
+Should zypperoni somehow mess up, it's very simple to clear whatever it has done wrong by doing:
 ```
 sudo rm -rI /var/cache/zypp
 sudo zypper refresh --force